We’re Hiring! View Our Open Positions

 Dialectical Behavior Therapy

-Dialectical behavior therapy (DBT) is a form of cognitive-behavioral therapy that was specifically designed to treat individuals with borderline personality disorder.
-Since then, it has also been adapted to treat a variety of other mental health conditions.
 DBT teaches clients skills to help them regulate emotions, manage stress, and improve relationships.
-Mindfulness techniques, along with more traditional behavioral therapy techniques utilized within DBT, can help participants develop better emotional regulation and improve their quality of life.
+Mindfulness techniques, along with more traditional behavioral therapy services utilized within DBT, can help participants develop better emotional regulation and improve their quality of life.

 EMDR Therapy

 Eye movement desensitization and reprocessing (EMDR) therapy is an evidence-based approach that helps clients acknowledge, process, and overcome their traumatic memories.
 The therapy involves having the participant follow the therapist’s moving finger or light with their eyes while thinking about the traumatic event, which can help reduce the intensity of the memory.
-Individuals work toward growth, healing, and resolution in EMDR therapy.
+Clients work toward growth, healing, and resolution in EMDR therapy.

 Exposure Therapy